statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 ## Proactive systems / workflows

-Workflows are distinguished by being primarily self-driven.
+Proactive systems are distinguished by being primarily self-driven.
 They may wait on some external event occasionally, but the primary impetus driving them forward is the completion of some process or timer they started.

 The fundamental problem with workflows is that computers run code as processes and, while processes are permanent(ish) at the timescale of a request, they are decidedly ephemeral at the timescale of a long-lived workflow.
 We used to string together cron jobs, queues, and watchdogs to ensure forward progress in the face of machine and process failures.
-That made things work but created a mess - as with the “decoupled” endpoints we saw above, there was no cohesion to the separately-deployed dependencies.
+That made things work but created a mess - as with the "decoupled" endpoints we saw above, there was no cohesion to the separately-deployed dependencies.
 All of the above arguments for building more cohesive systems apply doubly so for workflows built around queues, event buses, and timers - understanding a system from those parts demands top-rate detective work.

 ### Workflow engines and the clever hack